luhsra/hyperalloc-bench/artifact-eval/README.md

 ### VFIO and Device Passthrough

 There are a few benchmarks that require device passthrough.
-If you do not have a system supporting device passthrough, you can skip these benchmark by omitting the `--vfio <group>` argument for the `run.py` runner below.
+If you do not have a system supporting device passthrough, you can skip this step and the benchmarks by omitting the `--vfio <group>` argument for the `run.py` runner below.

-The [Linux](https://www.kernel.org/doc/html/latest/driver-api/vfio.html) and [QEMU](https://wiki.qemu.org/Features/VT-d) documentations contain a lot of information about VFIO and device passthrough.
 As the device is not directly used (we only measure the general overheads of device passthrough), it does not matter what device it is.
 For our measurements, we passed an Ethernet controller into the VMs.

 Generally, you have to bind an IOMMU group from the HOST to VFIO and pass it into the docker container.
 From there it is passed into the respective VMs.

-The [bind_vfio.py](/scripts/bind_vfio.py) script can bind IOMMU groups to VFIO (tested on Linux 6.1).
+The [bind_vfio.py](/scripts/bind_vfio.py) script can bind IOMMU groups to VFIO (tested on Debian 12, Linux 6.1).
 Executing it (outside the docker container), shows you all IOMMU groups and their corresponding devices.
 You can then enter a group number to bind it to VFIO.
 It should then be visible under `/dev/vfio/<group>`.